 It is verbal or physical behavior that diminishes a victim's motivation in the workplace by attacking their character with insults and verbal assaults, or causing physical or psychological pain, by taking advantage of the harasser's authority or position in an unfair and unjust manner.

 The university's advisors have been trained and are qualified to give advice regarding matters of harassment.
 You may contact the advisor of your choice.
-Please find the list of advisors and their contact information.
-Advisors may be contacted directly in person or by letter, phone, or email.
+Please find the list of advisors and their contact information on the back of this leaflet.
+Advisors may be contacted directly in person or by letter, phone, or mail.

 |Location||Building 9, 7th floor|